thi-ng/umbrella/packages/colored-noise/README.md

 ## About

-Customizable O(1) ES6 generators for colored noise
+Customizable O(1) ES6 generators for colored noise.

 [Colored noise](https://en.wikipedia.org/wiki/Colors_of_noise) is useful for a wide variety of use cases where a more controlled approach to random number